develop-me/bootcamp--week-09-10--react/challenges/03-api/02-components/README.md

 ![Create Article](img/create-article.png)

-- Create a component `<CreateComment>` which allows you to submit a comment for a specific article to the API
+- Create a component `<CreateComment articleID={ number }>` which allows you to submit a comment for a specific article to the API
     - Add it to the `<Article>` component  above the `<Comments>` component

 ![Create Comment](img/create-comment.png)